ncor/atomic-di/README.md

 ### Map resolution

-To resolve instances of a provider map, or an object with string keys and providers in the values, you can use the `resolveMap` function, which takes a provider map and a common resolution context.
+To resolve instances of a provider map, or an object with string keys and providers in a values, you can use `resolveMap` function, which takes a provider map and a common resolution context.
 If at least one provider in the values of the passed provider map returns a `Promise`, the function will return a `Promise` of a map of **awaited** resolutions.

 #### Only sync providers
 ```ts